ERnsTL/flowd/README.md

 * The frame body is a free-form byte array, so you can put in whatever you want.
 * Header fields are extensible to convey application-specific meta data.

 Using several components, a network can be built.
-It is like a graph of components or workers in a data factory doing one step in the processing.
+It is like a graph of components or like workers in a data factory doing one step in the processing.
 The application developer connects the output ports to other components' input ports and parameterizes the components.
 Most of the components will be off-the-shelf ones, though usually a few have to be written for the specific application project.
 In this fashion, the application is built.

 ## Writing Components

 TODO

 ## Writing Applications